Man taken by crocodile while wading across Australian river

 DARWIN, Australia (AP) — A 47-year-old man has been killed by crocodile while trying to cross a flooded river in northern Australian wilderness, police said Friday.

-The man had been wading through the East Alligator River in the Northern Territory with two women on Thursday when he disappeared near the World Heritage-listed Kakadu National Park, a police statement said.
+The man had been wading through the East Alligator River in the Northern Territory with two women on Thursday when he disappeared at Cahill’s Crossing near the World Heritage-listed Kakadu National Park, a police statement said.

 The women made it across safely then reported the man missing.